-With 15,696 acres to its name, Brown County State Park is the largest Indiana State Park.
+With 15,696 acres to its name, Brown County State Park in Nashville, Indiana is the largest Indiana State Park.
 Located inside the park is Weed Patch Hill, which - at an elevation of 1,058 feet - is one of the highest points in Indiana.

 Brown County State Park first opened to the public in 1929.
 Additional facilities were developed as the park became more popular.
-In the first few years Abe Martin Lodge, several cabins, a swimming pool, a saddle barn and Strahl Lake were constructed.
+In the first few years Abe Martin Lodge (the Brown County State Park Inn), several cabins, a swimming pool, a saddle barn and Strahl Lake were constructed.
 The roads, entrances and many trails were also added and improved.

 NOTE: RVs & vehicles towing trailers must use the West Gate Entrance (off S.R.
 46, west of Nashville).